rodan123/piblock/dbpiblock/README.md

 07/08/16

 5) Added code to format the phone number in the output table, using the python port of Google's libphonenumber.
-Requires the installation of the phonenumber python module.
+Requires the installation of the phonenumbers python module.
 See the INSTALL readme.